revel/revel.github.io/manual/results.md

     return c.Redirect(Hotels.Settings)
 {% endhighlight %}

-This form is useful as it provides a degree of type safety and independence from the routing.
-(It generates the URL automatically.)
+- This form is useful as it provides a degree of type safety and independence from the routing and generates the URL automatically.

 ### Redirect to a formatted string:

 {% highlight go %}return c.Redirect("/hotels/%d/settings", hotelId){% endhighlight %}

-This form is necessary to pass arguments.
+- This form is necessary to pass arguments.

-It returns a `302 Temporary Redirect` status code.
+- It returns a `302 Temporary Redirect` status code.

 <a name="CustomResult">

 ## Adding your own Result

-Here is an example of adding a simple Result.
+Below is a simple example of creating a custom `Result`.

 Create this type: